Automattic/jetpack/projects/plugins/jetpack/readme.txt

 - Allow two year plans to show on the My Plan page.
 - Fix cookie consent block positioning in the editor.
-- Fixed an issue that caused the notice displayed when updating widgets to overlap the admin menu.
+- Fix an issue that caused the notice displayed when updating widgets to overlap the admin menu.
 - Revert change where newsletter plans could not be used on Premium content.
-- Subscriptions: Hide modal if post is subscribers-only.
+- Subscriptions: hide modal if post is subscribers-only.

 --------